Michaelt293/ANZSMS-Programming-workshop/README.md

 ## Using this code repository

-The tutorial can be viewed online -
+The tutorial can be viewed online here -

 https://github.com/Michaelt293/ANZSMS-Programming-workshop/blob/master/Python_tutorial.ipynb